preprocess_signals

 file_ext

-- File extension for files to read.
-Only reads files with this extension.
+- The file extension for files to read.
+Only filters files with this extension.
 The default is 'csv'.

 Raises